 3. List five things you'd like to learn how to do.
 Motorcycle repair.
 Speak Japanese.
 Write a novel.
 Program in ActionScript.
 Illustrate on scratchboard.

 4. List five things you'd do if you won the lottery (no limit).
 No limit AT ALL?!?
 Hmmm... starting small here: Ensure a comfortable future for my family and friends.
-Give a Macintosh to every person I meet.
+Give an Apple Macintosh computer to every person I meet.
 See to it that no child ever goes hungry and has a safe place to sleep.
 Never work for money again.
 See the world.

 Oh well, I can just buy it again from the iTunes Music Store, right?